-Restaurant and hotel executive John Willard Marriott was born on September 17, 1900, in Marriott, Utah.
-A devoted Mormon for his entire life, Marriott served as missionary for two years in New England.
+Restaurant and hotel entrepreneur John Willard Marriott was born on September 17, 1900, in Marriott, Utah.
+A devoted Mormon for his entire life, Marriott served as a missionary for two years in New England.
 After completing his service, Marriott attended the University of Utah where he met his future wife Alice Sheet.
 The two were married shortly after Marriott graduated in 1927.

 Marriott's first foray into business was as an A&W Root Beer franchisee in the Washington, D.C., area.
 He opened his first A&W stand in 1927.
 Marriott soon transformed that business into the Hot Shoppe by adding hot food items.
 He then started a chain of Hot Shoppes, which was positioned as drive-in family eateries, along the East Coast.
 Marriott also expanded his business in a new direction in 1937 by providing food for commercial airlines.

 Continuing to explore new business directions, Marriott opened his first hotel in 1957—the Twin Bridges Marriott Motor Hotel located in Arlington, Virginia.
 While interested in the lodging market, he continued to expand his food operations in the late 1960s.
 Marriott acquired the Big Boy restaurant chain in 1967 and started the Roy Rogers fast-food outlets the next year.
 In 1982, Marriott bought Host International, making it the largest provider of food, beverages and merchandise at the nation's airports.